IamTinashe/zimworx-prod/README.md

-upgrade-trigger "begin the upgrade"; # zimworx-prod
+upgrade-trigger "begin the upgrade" # zimworx-prod